SynchronizeYourDogmas/AlmostSmartThermostat/README.md

   - Local time
   - Indicators for heating and desired temperature

+All credits to Adafruit (https://www.adafruit.com/) for the work on the drivers and the Particle community for porting them :)

 A default temperature table is stored in the simulated EEPROM of the Particle, this allows basic functionality without internet connection.
 The table design:
   - 7 days times 24 hours divided in periods of 15 minutes